Botao-An/AAU_Net_revised/readme.md

 # AAU-Net

 1. We provide the main code for paper "**Adversarial Algorithm Unrolling Network for Interpretable Mechanical Anomaly Detection**".
 The ablation study about the activation function selecting is included in this version.
+We also provided some previous prepared datasets for further analysis.